Pre Divorce Counseling Benefits

 Activities and routine

 Your lifestyle may change during a divorce.
 The activities you used to do with your partner may not be the same activities you enjoy on your own.
 Being alone can feel strange or difficult after a divorce if you were in a long or emotionally close marriage.
-Depending on where you’re ages at on your journey post-divorce, it may be difficult to pursue future relationships as well.
+Depending on where you are on your journey post-divorce, it may be difficult to pursue future relationships as well.
+Therapy can help you navigate these challenges

 Friendships